homeawaymg/OnTimeFlightInsurance/README.md

 # FlightSurety

-FlightSurety is a sample application project for Udacity's Blockchain course.
+FlightSurety is an Ethereum based Distributed application that enable a Flight Delay Insurance.

 ## Install

-This repository contains Smart Contract code in Solidity (using Truffle), tests (also using Truffle), dApp scaffolding (using HTML, CSS and JS) and server app scaffolding.
+This repository contains Smart Contract code in Solidity (using Truffle), tests (also using Truffle), dApp that can be used by a passenger to buy insurance (using HTML, CSS and JS) and server app which is a simulation of Oracle that report flight Delay.

 To install, download or clone the repo, then:

 `npm install`
 `truffle compile`

-## Develop Client
+## To Run the Distributed Client Client

 To run truffle tests:

 `truffle test ./test/flightSurety.js`
+`truffle test ./test/flightSuretyApp.js`
 `truffle test ./test/oracles.js`

 To use the dapp: